Generation Z is the demographic group succeeding Millennials and preceding generation Alpha.

 That doesn’t mean Gen Zers are no longer interested in online shopping.
 In fact, they enjoy using different types of channels for a more holistic experience; they might browse a product online, purchase it later on through a retargeting ad on social channels, or go directly to the shop to buy it.

-So while their interest in high street shops is bigger than Millennials', browsing online and the flexibility of omni-channel experiences is very much appreciated by this new generation of consumers.
+So while their interest in physical shops is bigger than Millennials', browsing online and the flexibility of omni-channel experiences is also required when marketing to gen z.

 2. Better quality products